8ude/UG212_AudioForGames_Fall20/README.md

 WEEK 7-9 ASSIGNMENT - 3D RESKIN
 ------
 The SampleFPS project is filled with placeholder sounds, and needs new audio!
-Clone the repo, open the Otto Project in both Unity and FMOD, and replace the audio.
+Clone the repo, open the SampleFPS project in both Unity and FMOD, and replace the audio.

 There will be a **progress check on October 26** - aim for about half of the sounds in the game.
 Builds will be due at **11:59 pm on Sunday, Nov 1st**